Ooops! Noah Is Gone...

 Ooops!
-Noah Is Gone... (also known as All Creatures Big and Small in the United States and Two by Two in the United Kingdom and Ireland) is a 2015 3D computer-animated adventure comedy film directed by Toby Genkel and co-directed by Sean McCormack based on an idea by Ralph Christians about what happened to the creatures that missed Noah's Ark.
+Noah Is Gone... (also known as All Creatures Big and Small in the United States and Two by Two in the United Kingdom and Ireland) is a 2015 animated adventure comedy film directed by Toby Genkel and co-directed by Sean McCormack based on an idea by Ralph Christians about what happened to the creatures that missed Noah's Ark.

 A sequel, Ooops!
-2: The Adventure Continues... (alternative title Two by Two: Overboard!), was released on July 21, 2022.
+2: The Adventure Continues... (alternative title Two by Two: Overboard!), was released in Germany on September 22, 2020, in United Kingdom on October 23, 2020 and in Ireland on December 4, 2020.